-The Commission discussed the cost effectiveness of additional investments in home care nursing compared to hospital care for fragile children, many of whom are enrolled in state public programs.
 The Commission expressed an interest in obtaining data regarding hospital cost v. home care cost and potential saving that may be available to state government from increased use of home care nursing and on the training costs and economic of home care nursing.